rya-sge/access-denied/_posts/2024-12-16-mtls-overview.md

 ---
 layout: post
 title: Mutual TLS (mTLS) Overview
-date:   2024-11-29
+date:   2024-12-16
 lang: en
 locale: en-GB
-categories: security
+categories: security cryptography
-tags: security threat incident-responder cybersecurity pyramid
-description: The Pyramid of Pain visually organizes six types of indicators used to detect and mitigate cyber threats, illustrating how targeting each type of indicator affects the attacker’s ability to operate.
+tags: tls mtls cloud
+description: Mutual TLS (mTLS) is an extension of the standard TLS protocol which requires both the client and server to present and validate certificates, enabling mutual authentication.
-image: /assets/article/securite/pyramid-pain/pyramid-of-pain.png
+image:
 isMath: false
 ---

 Transport Layer Security (TLS) is widely used to ensure encrypted and secure communication between clients and servers.
-While traditional TLS focuses primarily on securing the server, **Mutual TLS (mTLS)** adds an additional layer by authenticating both the server and the client.
+While traditional TLS focuses primarily on securing the server, **Mutual TLS (mTLS)** adds an additional layer by authenticating both the server and the client. mTLS is often used in a [Zero Trust](https://www.cloudflare.com/learning/security/glossary/what-is-zero-trust/) security framework

 This approach enhances security but introduces specific challenges.

-Let’s explore mTLS, its advantages, and how it compares to classical TLS.
+This article explores mTLS, its advantages, and how it compares to classical TLS.

+If you want to know more about TLS, particulary the version 1.3, you can also read my article [TLS 1.3 - Overview](https://rya-sge.github.io/access-denied/2024/11/04/TLS1.3-overview/)

+> Warning: this article is still in draft state and its content is still mainly taken from several different sources and ChatGPT.
+Its content should become more personal later.

 ------